alttch/eva3/doc/lm/decision_matrix.rst

     * If the rule matches, a :doc:`macro<macros>` (if specified) with the specified arguments is executed.
     * If chillout_time > 0 in the configuration, the rule is ignored after the match for the specified time.
+If rule matched during chill-out, macro is executed once, after chill-out period ends.

 Rule creation
 =============